Identification, Images, & Information

 Identification

-Wing venation of Musca domestica.
+Wing of Musca domestica

 Range

-All of North America, and world-wide.
+all of North America and worldwide

 Habitat

-Usually found in association with humans or activities of humans.
 This is the most common family found on hog and poultry farms, horse stables, and ranches.

 Life Cycle